Frank Stephen Baldwin: Early years

-Shortly thereafter, he invented and patented the "Recording Lumber Measure", a machine which automatically measured and recorded four different kinds of lumber at the same time.
+Shortly thereafter, he invented and patented the "Recording Lumber Measure".
 This device started him thinking about calculating machines and this point really marks the birth of the Monroe calculator.
 In the office of a life insurance company at St. Louis, he had seen an arithmometer, a calculating machine devised by Charles Xavier Thomas around 1820 and which, at the time, was the only mechanical desktop calculator in commercial production.
 To create a model based on his ideas he hired William Seward Burroughs I to perform the work in his machine shop, which he, with his father, had in St. Louis.

 Marriage

 In October 1872, he married Mary K. Denniston of Williamsport, Pennsylvania.
 She was visiting relatives in St. Louis when they met.
 Together they had seven children: Frank Pardee Baldwin (1873–1946) who was born in Philadelphia; Emma Virginia Baldwin (1877–1952) who was born in St. Louis, and worked as a librarian at the public library; Eugene Denniston Baldwin (1880–1963) who was born in St. Louis, and worked as an insurance clerk; George Howard Baldwin (1890–1950); Lillian Isabel Baldwin (1886–1916); and Blanche Baker Baldwin (1891–1969) who was born in New Jersey, and worked as a clerk at the YMCA.

 In 1873 they moved to Philadelphia where he made ten of his calculating machines.
 When the calculating machine was finished, he sold one to the office of the Pennsylvania Railroad and was referred to George M. Taylor, Auditor of Freight Receipts.
 He then designed an adding machine called the "arithmometer" and his patent was issued on July 28, 1874.
 It was one of the first adding machines sold in the United States.

-He placed both of his calculators on exhibition at the Franklin Institute, and he was awarded the John Scott Medal for the "most meritorious invention" of the year.